tlandron/PCBS_ModelRecovery/README.md

 How to improve the recovery procedure:
 - An easy way would be to increase the number of simulations, especially in the second part: more t-tests as well as more differences tested would sharpen the measure of sensitivity.

+# License
+All documents in this repository are distributed under the [Creative Commons Attribution-ShareAlike 4](https://creativecommons.org/licenses/by-sa/4.0/).
+The code is distributed under the [GPL v3 LICENSE](https://www.gnu.org/licenses/gpl-3.0.en.html).